 Planning for the project is administered by the Gateway Program Development Corp., which was formed in 2016.
 Its stakeholders include Amtrak, the Port Authority of New York and New Jersey, NJ Transit, and the U.S. Department of Transportation.
 The corporation originally had four trustees – one representative each from the states of New York and New Jersey, one from Amtrak, and one from the U.S. DOT.
 However, in keeping with President Donald Trump’s tradition of opposing most policies championed by his predecessor, his administration has backed away from supporting the program.
 In July, the U.S. DOT pulled out of the board overseeing the corporation.
 The Trump administration also aims to phase out a grant program that would have provided funds for the project.

 In September, Trump met with Cuomo and Christie and a bipartisan congressional delegation from both states to discuss the issue, but no definitive deal was made.
-According to Regional Plan Association President Tom Wright, the two governors are hoping to put pressure on Trump with their new joint proposal.
+According to Regional Plan Association President Tom Wright, the two governors hoped to put pressure on Trump with their new joint proposal.

-“I think what they're doing is they're advancing the issue and forcing the federal government to keep playing ball and to stay on the field,” Wright said.
+“I think what they're doing is they're advancing the issue and forcing the federal government to keep playing ball and to stay on the field,” Wright told City & State in December.